jekh/bloomfilter.js/README.md

 const array = Array.from(bloom.buckets);
 const json = JSON.stringify(array);

 // Deserialisation.
-Note that the any array-like object is supported, but
+Any non-empty array-like object of unsigned 32-bit bucket
-// this will be used directly, so you may wish to use a typed array for
+// values is supported.
+The contents are copied into the filter's internal
-// performance.
+// Uint32Array.
 const loadedBloom = new BloomFilter(array, 16);

 // Automatically pick {m, k} based on number of elements and target false